Insurance can be a hassle for those who are new to the road.

 - J.D.
 Power 2019 U.S. Insurance Shopping StudySM: 838/1,000

-Progressive has an impressive reputation for customer service satisfaction and with discounts like the Snapshot usage-based safe driving program and accident forgiveness that won't let your rates go up after your first at-fault accident, it is a strong contender for who has the best insurance for new drivers.
+Our Verdict: With discounts like Snapshot and accident forgiveness that won't let your rates go up after your first at-fault accident, Progressive is a strong contender for the best insurance for new drivers.
+Read our comprehensive Progressive auto insurance review to find out more.

 What Kind Of Car Insurance Do New Drivers Need?